lxtung/EVMap/doc/android_auto.md

 In addition to the Android app on the phone, EVMap is also available as an Android Auto app built using the [Android for Cars App Library](https://developer.android.com/training/cars/apps).
-The Android Auto app is only available in the `google` build flavor of the app, and thus its code is located in the `app/src/google/java` directory under the `net.vonforst.evmap.auto` package.
+The Android Auto app is only available in the `google` build flavor of the app, and thus its code is located in the `app/src/google/java` directory under the `com.humaxdigital.ev_charging_station.auto` package.

 This page contains instructions on how to test the Android Auto app using the Desktop Head Unit (DHU).